adyavanapalli/OSTEP/homework/05/README.md

    in the parent.
 What does wait() return?
 What happens if you use wait() in the child?

+6. Write a slight modification of the previous program, this time using `waitpid()` instead of `wait()`.
+When would `waitpid()` be useful?

+7. Write a program that creates a child process, and then in the child closes standard output (`STDOUT FILENO`).
+What happens if the child calls `printf()` to print some output after closing the descriptor?

+8. Write a program that creates two children, and connects the standard output of one to the standard input of the other, using the `pipe()` system call.

 ## Answers

 1. The program is specified [here](src/1.c).
 The value of `x` in the child